 Taking into consideration the fact that the whole concept behind accommodation finance is not illegal, the number of applications to finance companies that fall under the 'accommodation umbrella' has increased in recent times, and the lenders are now very aware of the risks.
 They are now more vigilant when it comes to credit checks, even to the extent that if an application is received from the same address as someone who has been declined, then it may not be approved as it arouses suspicion that someone is trying to obtain finance on behalf of someone else.

 If accommodation finance isn't illegal, what is illegal is not declaring that you are doing it.
 When it comes to the terms and conditions of a finance contract, there is usually a statement that the person taking on the finance is the main driver - and if you state that that is the case when it is not, that is fraud.

-And both persons involved (the one applying for the finance AND the person that they are applying for) would be charged with fraud in attempting to deceive the finance company.
+In this scenario, both persons involved (the one applying for the finance and the person they are applying for) could be charged with fraud in attempting to deceive the finance company.
 That could lead to a criminal record, and at the very least, a marker on their credit history that will affect future financial requests.

 As every finance provider is different, it is worth checking the rules regarding accommodation finance before applying for vehicle finance as most will not allow any type of accommodation agreement.
 Others are a little more flexible, allowing it in certain circumstances such as below:

 Once again, it is important that you check the rules regarding accommodation finance before applying for vehicle finance to ensure you are fully aware of the rules.